+XIV.
 Contractual Obligations

-- xxvii.
-Failure to honor all contracts with and debts to the university or entities for which the university collects debts or obligations (including terms and conditions of the housing license on campus); - xxviii.
-Violations of the housing license or published rules, and regulations of the Office of Residence Life, as well as campus facilities including Innovator's Hall; - xxix.
+- a.
+Failure to honor all contracts with and debts to the university or entities for which the university collects debts or obligations (including terms and conditions of the housing license on campus); - b.
+Violations of the housing license or published rules, and regulations of the Office of Residence Life, as well as campus facilities including Innovator's Hall; - c.
 Failure to honor all Terms of Service for third party services engaged by the University including but not limited to; Office365 and OneDrive.

-Dishonesty/Lying
+XV.
+Dishonesty/Fabrication

-- xxx.
-Furnishing false information to the university by forgery, alteration or misuse of, among other things, university documents or records; - xxxi.
+- a.
+Furnishing false information to the university by forgery, alteration or misuse of, among other things, university documents or records; - b.
 Furnishing or conspiring to furnish to the university, or its representatives including, but not limited to, conduct hearing and appeals board.
-A written or oral false statement; - xxxii.
-Furnishing false identification to a university official; - xxxiii.
-Knowingly or intentionally providing false information to a university staff member, including student employees acting in the performance of their duties; - xxxiv.
+A written or oral false statement;

+- c.
+Furnishing false identification to a university official; - d.
+Knowingly or intentionally providing false information to a university staff member, including student employees acting in the performance of their duties; - e.
 Concealing identity, using a pseudonym or acting anonymously in a manner that appears to disassociate an individual from the responsibility of his or her actions is considered a violation

+XVI.
 Theft

-- xxxv.
-Attempted theft, theft of services, possession of stolen property, conspiracy to steal or the selling of stolen property (theft of services includes calling card and credit card fraud); - xxxvi.
-Downloading or offering to re-distribute copy-written material (movies, music, software) without the express permission of the owner is theft; - xxxvii.
+- a.
+Attempted theft, theft of services, possession of stolen property, conspiracy to steal or the selling of stolen property (theft of services includes calling card and credit card fraud); - b.
+Downloading or offering to re-distribute copy-written material (movies, music, software) without the express permission of the owner is theft; - c.
 The appropriation of, attempt to appropriate, or conspiracy to appropriate university property for private use including, but not limited to, laboratory equipment, furniture or library books;